lassekongo83/filter-checks/tools/check-css/README.md

 Run with: `python css-check.py --site https://www.google.se --css ".g,.gb4,#gbar,.example-class"`

+It currently checks for just classes and IDs.
 Any CSS selectors you want to check must be separated by commas.

+`extract-selectors.py` is a tool that extracts all the CSS selectors *(just a rough estimation)* from your specified filter list to the following output: `--site https://example.se --css ".ad,.ads,#cookies"`